ddozzi/mcp-config/README.md

 ## MCP CONFIGS

-A repository that makes SMI possible
+### A repository that makes SMI (simple mcp installer) possible

-## THESE FILES ARE NOT MCP SOURCE FILES, THEY ARE MCP CONFIGS
+use this for whatever you want, it should solve most, if not all of the issues with decompiling mcp.